iarsystems/bx-docker/README.md

 Build succeeded
 ```

-> [!TIP]
-> Invoke `/opt/iarsystems/bx<target>/common/bin/iarbuild` with no parameters for a detailed description of available options.

 ### Performing static code analysis
 Additionally, [IAR C-STAT][url-iar-cstat] is an add-on to the IAR Build Tools that can perform static code analysis.
 It helps you ensure code quality in your applications.
 If you have C-STAT, `iarbuild` can drive the analysis with the `-cstat_analyze <build-cfg>` command to analyze the project.